ideamark/breadbot/README.md

 # Breadbot

 ## Overview
-Breadbot is a new concept of chatterbot at the experimental stage.
+Breadbot is a new concept of chatterbot at the experimental stage. <br>
 The goal is to combine cloud note and AI technology to make knowledge management more efficient.

 * Open source code & corpus